VENKY270304/Module-3/3E SEB - STRING SLICING.md

 # Exp.No:3e
-## SEB - STRING SLICING
+## SEB - Swap the following two tuples.

 ---

 ### AIM
-To write a Python function that accepts a string and forms a new string by reversing the characters from the **4th position to the 10th position** with **alternate characters**, and then prints the new string.
+To write a Python function that swap the following two tuples.

 ---